avahowell/reqlimit/README.md

 ```

 ## Benchmarks
-A limited handler is slower and requires more memory than a naked handler.
+A limited handler is a bit slower and requires a bit more memory than a naked handler.
 Here's the benchmarks:

 ```
-BenchmarkLimitedHandler-8          10000            179050 ns/op          380884 B/op         21 allocs/op
+BenchmarkLimitedHandler-8         200000              5379 ns/op            2101 B/op         16 allocs/op
-BenchmarkHandler-8               3000000               486 ns/op             656 B/op          6 allocs/op``
+BenchmarkHandler-8               2000000               987 ns/op             656 B/op          6 allocs/op
 ```